open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/Acquisition_Context/05_longitudinal_temporal_event_type.rst

       - (0040,A168)
       - One of :ref:`CID-280 <cid-280>` below.
       - See :ref:`notes <concept code sequence attribute>` below.
-    * - > Acquisition Context Sequence Attribute
-      - (0040,0555)
-      -
-      - This sequence is omitted for "Initial" and "Final", as there are no progresses.
-    * - >> Concept Name Code Sequence Attribute
-      - (0040,A043)
-      - DCM-128740
-      - Longitudinal Temporal Offset from Event
-    * - >> Numeric Value Attribute
-      - (0040,A30A)
-      - 1,2,3,...
-      - Number of days past the Event Type.

 Concept Name Code Sequence Attribute (0040,A043)
 ------------------------------------------------

 The Concept Name for CID-280 entries is defined in `TID 1502 Time Point Context <https://dicom.nema.org/medical/dicom/current/output/chtml/part16/chapter_A.html#sect_TID_1502>`__ to be `DCM-128741 Longitudinal Temporal Event Type <https://dicom.nema.org/medical/dicom/current/output/chtml/part16/chapter_D.html#DCM_128741>`__.

-The Concept Name the values is defined in `TID 1502 Time Point Context <https://dicom.nema.org/medical/dicom/current/output/chtml/part16/chapter_A.html#sect_TID_1502>`__ to be `DCM-128740 Longitudinal Temporal Offset from Event <https://dicom.nema.org/medical/dicom/current/output/chtml/part16/chapter_D.html#DCM_128741>`__ and its values are defined to be `NUMERICAL` in units of days.

 .. _concept code sequence attribute: